An exchange-traded fund (ETF) is a type of investment fund that holds potentially hundreds, sometimes thousands, of individual shares or bonds.

 As already mentioned, ETFs are very similar to mutual funds, apart from the way they’re bought and sold.
 The other factor, and one that may be key in helping you make your decision, is cost.

 Because ETFs are generally cheaper to run than regular funds, they can come with a lower ongoing fee.
-However, you may need to pay a stockbroker fee when you buy or sell as they’re traded on the stock market.
+However, you may need to pay a stockbroker fee when you buy or sell them as they’re traded on the stock market.

 At Vanguard, you can place an ETF trade at no additional cost which we then perform via “bulk dealing” - this is where we combine your trade with that of other investors and place bulk deals twice a day.
 Your order must be placed before the cut-off times of 10.15am or 2.10pm.